ZackAkil/rgb-neural-net/README.md

 https://arduino.stackexchange.com/questions/22816/serial-communication-dead-slow-after-a-while

 When starting the server, the first led can become frozen at its initial colour, restarting the power to the strip will fix this.

+Cooling: it seems that the little pi zero can get a bit flustered running as a server and thus either helping it with some cooling or upgrading to a beafier pi board is nessasary.

 ### Progress Images
 Intital 3d design of nodes: